Parliament Act 2025

-Parliamentary security - Powers and duties of parliamentary security officers - Process D: item Item handed over gives officer reasonable grounds to believe item may constitute threat to security of parliamentary precincts
+Parliamentary security - Powers and duties of parliamentary security officers - Item handed over gives officer reasonable grounds to believe item may constitute threat to security of parliamentary precincts

 You could also call this:

-"Leaving items with parliamentary security officers for safekeeping"
+"Leaving items with security at Parliament for safety checks"

 If you hand over an item to a parliamentary security officer, they might ask you to leave it with them.
-This can happen if the officer thinks the item could be a threat to the parliamentary precincts.
+This can happen if the officer thinks the item could be a threat to the security of the parliamentary precincts, but not because they think you have committed or will commit a crime with it.
 The officer can ask you to leave the item when you hand it over.
-If you do not leave the item, the officer can stop you from entering the parliamentary precincts.
-You can get the item back when you leave the precincts or within 10 working days.
-If you do not claim the item within 10 working days, the officer can get rid of it.
-The officer can only ask you to leave the item if certain conditions are met, such as if you handed over the item voluntarily, and if the officer does not think the item is related to a violent offence or a specified offence, as described in section 172(1) or section 176(3)(c).
-The officer must follow the rules when asking you to leave the item.
-You have the right to claim the item back within a certain time frame.
+If you do not leave the item, the officer can stop you from entering the parliamentary precincts or ask you to leave.
+You can get your item back when you leave the precincts or within 10 working days.
+If you do not claim your item within 10 working days, the officer can get rid of it.
+The officer can only ask you to leave the item if they have reasonable grounds to believe it is a threat to security, as explained in the section 171(1), section 173, section 174, or section 178(4)(c).
+You will be able to claim your item when you are leaving the parliamentary precincts.
+The officer must follow the rules when asking you to leave your item.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.